Anshul-patil10/AeroProtect/Readme.md

-# 🌍 AeroGuard — AI-Powered Air Quality Intelligence
+# 🌍 AeroProtect — AI-Powered Air Quality Intelligence

-AeroGuard is a **cinematic, AI-driven atmospheric intelligence platform** designed to transform invisible air pollution data into actionable health insights.
+AeroProtect is a **cinematic, AI-driven atmospheric intelligence platform** designed to transform invisible air pollution data into actionable health insights.
 Built for the **AIColegion Hackathon 2026 (VESIT)**, it combines real-time sensory data with machine learning to predict, explain, and guard against environmental threats across India.

 ---